jazzsequence/book-review-library/readme.txt

 = 1.4.19 =
 * This update fixes a bug with WordPress 4.6.
 All users should upgrade to this version prior to updating WordPress.

-= 1.4.7 =
-* 3 new translation strings have been added in this version.
-Translators, please submit your translations via http://translations.jazzsequence.com/projects/book-review-library

 == Changelog ==

 = 1.4.19 =